phongnguyenai/object-detection-coco-custom-class/README.md

 ```
 !pip3 install labelme
 ```
 - Label your dataset (https://github.com/wkentaro/labelme).
-When you finish there should be json files next to your images
+When you finish there should be json files next to your images.
+I store them in a folder named "trainval"
 - Download labelme2coco.py: https://github.com/Tony607/labelme2coco/blob/master/labelme2coco.py
 - Open label2coco.py to adjust the ID of custom class to avoid conflict with ID in COCO dataset
 ```